dexDev/dexAPI/sample.md

 **Request** `GET /api/v1/depth/{pairId}/{size}`

-- `pairId`: The id of the trading token pair.
+- `pairId` The id of the trading token pair.
-- `size`: The number of levels of depth to get.
+- `size` The number of levels of depth to get.

 **Sample Request**